-Understanding the Marriage Visitor Visa UK in 2026
+- Marriage Visitor Visa UK Requirements 2026

 The Home Office scrutinises Marriage Visitor Visa applications carefully to ensure applicants genuinely intend to leave the UK after their wedding and are not using the route as a means to settle.
 Understanding the official Marriage Visitor Visa requirements and preparing a strong application with comprehensive supporting documents is essential for success.